Rupal Patel

-Rupal Patel is an Indian actress best known for portraying Kokila Modi in Saath Nibhaana Saathiya —one of the longest-running Indian TV soaps—and Meenakshi Rajvansh in Yeh Rishtey Hain Pyaar Ke.
-In 2020, she had reprised her role as Kokila Modi in the second season of Saath Nibhaana Saathiya for promoting the show.
+Rupal Patel Dutta is an Indian actress.
+She is renowned for her character of Kokila Modi in the soap opera Saath Nibhaana Saathiya (2010–2017), one of the longest-running Indian TV series.
+Her other notable roles include playing Meenakshi Rajvansh in Yeh Rishtey Hain Pyaar Ke and Mithila Modi in Tera Mera Saath Rahe.

 Early life

-Born in 1974 or 1975 in Bombay, Patel is a Gujarati and was trained in acting at the National School of Drama in New Delhi apart from having a degree in Commerce.
+Born in 1967 or 1968 in Bombay, Patel is a Gujarati and was trained in acting at the National School of Drama in New Delhi apart from having a degree in Commerce.
 She owns a theatre group, Panorama Art Theatres, which is involved in children's plays.
-She is married to actor Radha Krishna Dutt.
+She is married to actor Radhakrishna Dutta.

 Acting career

-Career struggles (1985–2009)
+Career struggles (1991–2009)

-Patel first decided to test her fate in Bollywood, and debuted there via a minor role in the 1985 movie Mehak.
-She subsequently enacted unnoticed parts in other Bollywood films like Antarnaad (1991), Suraj Ka Satvan Ghoda (1992), Papeeha (1993), Mammo (1994) and Samar (1999).
+Patel first decided to test her fate in Bollywood, and debuted there via a minor role in the 1991 film Antarnaad.
+She subsequently enacted unnoticed parts in other Bollywood films like Suraj Ka Satvan Ghoda (1992), Papeeha (1993), Mammo (1994) and Samar (1999).
 Few of these films were directed by Shyam Benegal.

 After her stint in Bollywood, Patel ventured in 2001 into Hindi television industry playing the role of Lakhi in Zarina Mehta's Shagun on Star Plus.
 She was cast as Aashalata in Sau Dada Sasuna in 2002, and later featured in few episodes of famous crime thriller show Crime Patrol on Sony Entertainment Television.
 Her struggles in her acting career continued, and after a massive gap, she essayed Vrinda in Cinevistaas Limited production Jaane Kya Baat Hui on Colors TV in 2009.